Evictions: What Every Tenant Should Know

 Authored By: Community Legal Services of Mid-Florida, Inc.

-Florida law is strict about eviction.
+An “eviction” is when a landlord forces a tenant to move out.
+In Florida, the laws that deal with evictions are strict.
 A landlord must follow all the steps of the law and go to court to properly evict a tenant.
-Before eviction, the following must take place:

-- The tenant gets a written notice to vacate;
+- The tenant gets a written notice to move out (vacate)

-- The tenant is served a summons and complaint by a sheriff or authorized process server
+- The tenant is served with legal paperwork – a summons and complaint.
+The papers must be delivered by a sheriff or another authorized process server.

-- The tenant has an opportunity to respond (in some cases, this may include a court hearing);
+- The tenant is allowed to respond (in some cases, this may include going to court)

-Florida law says that a landlord who tries these prohibited practices may have to pay the tenant for up to three months’ rent (or more if your landlord’s behavior has cost you more than three months’ rent).
-You will have to take the landlord to court to get this (known as "damages") but if you win the court can order your landlord to pay your attorney’s fees.
+In Florida, landlords that use these illegal practices may have to pay the tenant's rent for up to three months.
+This amount may be even greater if the landlord has cost you more than three months' rent.
+As a tenant, you will have to take the landlord to court to get this result, which is known as “damages.”
+The court, however, can order your landlord to pay your attorney's fees if you win.

 Steps in a Legal Eviction